Call Today – 386.320.6169

 In the performance of these and other duties, the personal representative is accountable to the probate court and, indirectly, to the beneficiaries of the estate.
 For example, when selling off an asset in order to pay estate debts or make distributions to heirs, the personal representative must ensure that fair value is received for that asset.

 Fulfilling these obligations can be daunting for a personal representative who is inexperienced in this type of administration.
-An experienced probate lawyer can be a personal representative’s best resource when it comes to navigating the complex duties of a personal representative.
+An experienced Florida probate attorney can be a personal representative’s best resource when it comes to navigating the complex duties of a personal representative.

 If you have been nominated as a personal representative in a family member’s will or are considering petitioning for appointment as personal representative of an intestate estate, give yourself the benefit of a knowledgeable advocate as early in the process as possible.